JosselinTD/promise-exercise-one/README.md

 ## Requirements
 ### Testing framework
-Behind the scene, Coderpower validates participations by **running tests**.
+Behind the scenes, Coderpower validates participations by **running tests**.
 We have specific testing frameworks regarding the requirements for each language.

 For the **javascript** language we use [mocha](https://mochajs.org/).